Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Dispatcher

 Every smart contract must provide an apply action handler.
 The apply action handler is a function that listens to all incoming actions and performs the desired behavior.
 In order to respond to a particular action, code is required to identify and respond to specific action requests. apply uses the receiver, code, and action input parameters as filters to map to the desired functions that implement particular actions.
-To simplify the work for contract developers, Wire provides the Wire_DISPATCH macro, which encapsulates the lower level action mapping details of the apply function, enabling developers to focus on their application implementation.

 ## Dispatcher Hooks